Areas of Practice

 How much does it cost to get a divorce?

 The cost of a divorce is determined by the complexity of each individual case.
 The more issues in dispute and the more complex the case, the higher the cost.
-At Alan S. Forman, LLC, we strive to resolve your divorce in the most efficient and cost-effective manner possible.
+At Forman Clothier Law Group, LLC, we strive to resolve your divorce in the most efficient and cost-effective manner possible.

 Back to Top